• Home Improvement

 Home Equity Loan

-A home equity loan is similar to the HELOC.
+A home equity loan is similar to a HELOC.
 It also uses your house as collateral and has lower interest rates than other loan types.
 The loan type follows a fixed interest rate.

 When you use this loan for home improvement, you’ll get the full amount of the loan upfront.
 The loan is repaid in installments over the set term period, usually between 5 and 30 years.